-To oversee and monitor PolyPeptide's quality assurance, the CEO has designated this responsibility to the Director Global Quality who reports to the CEO and is part of the PolyPeptide Management Committee.
-The Director Global Quality supervises the Group's quality control and quality assurance functions and is responsible for setting, reviewing, monitoring, revising and implementing the Group's quality management, quality control systems and quality assurance programs to comply with regulatory requirements and ensure high quality products, processes and related customer support.
-In addition, the Director Global Quality is responsible for providing results-oriented leadership to sustain and improve an effective and efficient international quality organization comprised of quality operations, quality systems, supplier quality and quality control / analytical development subject matter domains.
-As of 31 December 2023, Jon Holbech Rasmussen was serving as the Director Global Quality ad interim.
+To oversee and monitor PolyPeptide's quality assurance, the CEO has designated this responsibility to the Director Global Quality, Development, Regulatory Affairs who reports to the CEO and is part of the PolyPeptide Management Committee.
+The Director Global Quality, Development, Regulatory Affairs supervises, inter alia, the Group's quality control and quality assurance functions and is responsible for setting, reviewing, monitoring, revising and implementing the Group's quality management, quality control systems and quality assurance programs to comply with regulatory requirements and ensure high quality products, processes and related customer support.
+In addition, the Director Global Quality, Development, Regulatory Affairs is responsible for, inter alia, providing results-oriented leadership to sustain and improve an effective and efficient international quality organization comprised of quality operations, quality systems, supplier quality and quality control / analytical development subject matter domains.
+The Director Global Quality, Development, Regulatory Affairs provides periodic updates to the Board.
+As of 31 December 2024, Jon Holbech Rasmussen was serving as the Director Global Quality, Development, Regulatory Affairs.